-However, whether your old rug has just begun to curl on the edges, your area rug now looks wrinkled because you have just washed it, or your rug is new and straight from from a warehouse, below are effective ways to get it back to its proper shape.
+So, whether your rug has just started curling at the edges, looks wrinkled after a wash, or is fresh from the warehouse, here are some effective techniques to restore it to its proper shape.

 A professional flattening a rug with a machine

-1. Relax the Fiber with Heat or Water
+2. Relax the Rug's Fibers with Heat or Water

 Man steaming a rug

-1. Hold It Down To Flatten It Out
+3. Hold Your Rug Down to Flatten It Out

-You may also want to consider applying weight or pressure as it is one best way to flatten a rolled-up rug.
+You may also want to consider applying weight or pressure as it is one of the best ways to flatten a rolled-up rug.
 The technique is efficient and you won’t risk melting or scorching your rug in the process.
 Another advantage of placing weightier objects on your rug is that they help to keep the rug in position and prevent it from sliding around.

 Some of the best ways to hold your rug down include: